NORTH CAROLINA POETRY SOCIETY

-Vice President for Programming: Alice Osborn teaches classes and writing workshops to aspiring authors.
+Vice President of Programming: Alice Osborn teaches classes and writing workshops to aspiring authors.
 Heroes without Capes is her most recent collection of poetry.
 Alice has also edited the anthologies Tattoos and Creatures of Habitat.
 Her work has appeared in numerous journals and anthologies and she performs regularly across North Carolina.

 Corresponding Secretary: Cal Nordt returned to poetry after a 35-year absence, writing poems pretending to be about science.
 He is working on stories of his life and times.
 He has a degree in English from Yale.
 His early influences were the poets in Donald Allen’s New American Poetry and the Black Mountain College poets of western North Carolina.

 Treasurer: Bill Griffin is a family doctor and geriatrician in rural North Carolina.
 He’s served on the Board of the NC Poetry Society as Treasurer for many years.
 His poems have appeared in many regional and national journals.
 In 2009 Griffin received the North Carolina Poetry Society’s Poet Laureate Award, judged by Kathryn Stripling Byer.
 His most recent poetry chapbook is little mouse (Main Street Rag 2011).